Demonstrators return to immigration jail after attack, death

-TACOMA, Wash.
-(AP) — Demonstrators returned to an immigration jail in Washington state a day after an armed man threw incendiary devices at the detention center and later died.
+TACOMA — Demonstrators returned to an immigration jail in Washington state a day after an armed man threw incendiary devices at the detention center and later died.

 Willem Van Spronsen, 69, was found dead Saturday after four police officers arrived and opened fire.